ifireball/jenkins.py-wiki/Easy-Python-Scripting-in-Java-Plugins.md

-This tutorial is determined for developers which want to use some Python script or even library in their Jenkins plugin (written in Java).
+This tutorial is determined for developers which want to use some Python script or even a library in their Jenkins plugin (written in Java).
 It is really easy to do, you just have to follow these steps: